Moki38/nmea-miniplex/README.md

 # NMEA Miniplex3-N2K

-Decode NMEA-0183 messages from the Miniplex3-N2K.
+Decode NMEA-0183 messages from the Miniplex3-N2K, using serial or tcp connections.

+Please check that "STN Sentence" and "TAG Blocks" are DISABLED.

 ### Example code for